-Since 2007 Puppet Animation Scotland has worked in close partnership with the Council’s Creative Links Officer to present educational opportunities for a total of over 1,200 school children throughout Aberdeenshire.
-The active involvement of the teachers in all aspects of the project – and the time spent working alongside the puppeteer/project leaders during its delivery – also provides teachers with a valuable opportunity to develop their own skills in and understanding of the use of simple, practical arts-focused activities to engage their children imaginatively and meaningfully with key elements of the Curriculum for Excellence.
+The active involvement of the teachers in all aspects of the project – and the time spent working alongside the puppeteers during its delivery – provides them with a valuable opportunity to develop their own skills in and understanding of the use of simple, practical arts-focused activities to engage their children imaginatively and meaningfully with key learning and attainment elements of the school curriculum.

 2019: Festival Mondial des Théâtres De Marionnettes, Charleville-Mézières, France